hjson/hjson/pages/index.md

 **"So what if I added a trailing comma?"**

-Can't make up or mind or was that copy & paste?
+Can't make up your mind or was that copy & paste?

 Hjson totally respects your choice of trailing commas.
 Actually, it ignores them.